Daves5771/Auto-Text-Converter/README.md

 Before running the application please read, understand, and agree to the following:
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE SaelSoft or David Saelman BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Customization
+Customization:

 The user can create his own XML profiles for custom searches and replacements.
 In this version, the user must manually create the XML file.
 Existing files can be used as a template or starting point.
 Below is a description of the XML format :

 1. Header block – Gives general information about the XML file including version, owner and a description.

 2. Search sections – Each section encapsulates a regular expression used by the document engine in performing a search.
 The files include:

-3.
-RegEx – The regular expression.
+3. RegEx – The regular expression.
 Note: one should first test the regular expression using the handy regular expression tester available from the Tools Menu.

 Identifier – This field can be used for a private description of the section.
 Find Color – The color the application will use for the text that will be searched for or replaced.
 The list of colors which can be used can be accessed from the Tools Color Guide menu.

 Action – If the action is defined as “find”, the engine will only perform a search but no replacement will be made.
 If the Action = “replace”, the text will be replaced.

 Plugin Section – Contains fields if a plugin is used (please refer to the plugin section for more information:
 PlugInName – the name of the plugin assembly PlugInValidationFunction – the name of the function that validates the RegEx Match (optional) PlugInFormatFunction – the name of the format function being called.

 Description -- The description used to identify what the regular expression will look for.
 The description appears in the RegExListBox available from the View menu.

 <Searches>
   <Header>